 Toronto Waldorf School | ||||||||||||||||||||

 Waldorf education, introduced by Rudolf Steiner in the early 20th century, continues to grow in popularity.
-There are over 1,000 Waldorf schools in the world, including about 30 in Canada, and 10 in Ontario.
+There are over 1,000 Waldorf schools worldwide, including about 30 in Canada and 10 in Ontario.
 These are sometimes referred to as "Steiner schools."

-Below, we discuss some of the main features of a Waldorf education.
-Keep in mind, though, that schools vary in the way they implement the Waldorf approach, in Ontario and across Canada.
+Below, we discuss some of the main features of a Waldorf school in Ontario.
+Keep in mind that schools vary in how they implement the Waldorf curriculum in Ontario and across Canada.

-Waldorf students take poetry, drama, and creative writing.
-They also sometimes learn folk and fairy tales.
+In the Waldorf approach, creativity is emphasized across subjects.
+Students take classes in art, music, poetry, drama, and creative writing, and sometimes explore folk and fairy tales.

-Students also are taught a number of fine and practical arts.
-These include painting, drawing, sculpting, knitting, and weaving.
-They also learn to play different musical instruments, including the recorder and pentatonic flute.
+Students are also taught fine and practical arts, including painting, drawing, sculpting, knitting, and weaving, as well as musical instruments such as the recorder and pentatonic flute.

-Moreover, music and the arts aren’t just taught on their own.
-They’re integrated throughout the curriculum.
-Lessons often start with a story, a song, music, drama, visual arts, or poetry.
-This is thought to engage students more in the material.
-It’s also thought to excite their passions and enliven their imaginations.
-And these aims are hallmarks of the Waldorf philosophy.
+Music and the arts are integrated throughout the Waldorf curriculum.
+Lessons often start with a story, song, music, drama, visual arts, or poetry.
+This approach is designed to engage students, excite their passions, and enliven their imaginations, all hallmarks of the Waldorf philosophy.

 Learning is non-competitive.
-At least in Waldorf preschool and elementary school, students aren’t graded on tests or assignments.
-Letter grades are sometimes given in middle school and high school.
+In Waldorf preschool and elementary school, students are not graded on tests or assignments.
+Letter grades may appear in middle and high school.

-Typically, teachers don’t use textbooks, even in the latter parts of elementary school.
-Instead, in some classes, each student has their own lesson book.
-These are books students use to write down their thoughts and experiences.
-In some Waldorf schools, more conventional textbooks may be used occasionally for some subjects, such as math or grammar.
+Typically, textbooks are not used, even in later elementary grades.
+Instead, students maintain their own lesson books to write down thoughts and experiences.
+In some Waldorf schools in Ontario, conventional textbooks may occasionally be used for subjects such as math or grammar.